492 Keene St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-This grassy park / outdoor athletic complex offers a small playground, plus facilities for baseball, basketball, soccer, tennis, and lacrosse.
-An unmarked trail network is accessible from the southern end of the property.
-Also known as Walter F. Kopke Park.
+Kopke Playground is a grassy park and outdoor athletic complex in Duxbury.
+It features a small playground, plus facilities for baseball, basketball, soccer, tennis, and lacrosse.
+It is also known as Walter F. Kopke Park.

 Features